French police fire tear gas at Paris May Day protesters

 CNN saw one male protester get injured before being helped away, while others threw rocks and other objects at police.

-Some in the crowd wore the hi-vis jackets of the 'yellow vest' movement that has staged months of furious demonstrations against the government of President Emmanuel Macron.
+Some in the crowd wore the hi-vis jackets of the "yellow vest" movement that has staged months of furious demonstrations against the government of President Emmanuel Macron.
 Others donned helmets and gas masks.

 A spokesman for the Paris police prefecture told CNN that 200 people so far have been taken in for questioning over the protests, mostly in relation to violence.

-Paris police have braced for large numbers this year and have deployed over 7,000 officers -- a huge increase over the 1,500 on the streets last year.
+Paris police have braced for large numbers this year and have deployed more than 7,000 officers -- a huge increase over the 1,500 on the streets last year.

-The rallies date back to the 1880s, when the day was adopted by Socialists and Communists of the Second International as labor movements were campaigning for better conditions such as eight-hour workdays and forming trade unions.
+The rallies date back to the 1880s, when the day was adopted by socialists and communists of the Second International as labor movements were campaigning for better conditions such as eight-hour workdays and forming trade unions.

-As well as the 'yellow vests,' representatives from French trade unions and anarchists were expected to take to the streets on Wednesday.
+As well as the "yellow vests," representatives from French trade unions and anarchists were expected to take to the streets on Wednesday.